Eugene Jarvis: Video arcade games

 Jarvis is the only video game designer to have his work featured on a U.S. postage stamp — two 1980's era children are depicted playing Defender on the video games stamp for the "Celebrate the Century" series.
-He also appeared in a cameo on the TV series NewsRadio (in the 3rd season episode "Arcade") as "Delivery Man #3", a character who delivers a distracting arcade video game machine to the office.
+He also appeared in a cameo on the TV series NewsRadio (in the 3rd-season episode "Arcade") as "Delivery Man #3", a character who delivers a distracting arcade video game machine to the office.
 That arcade game is his own creation Stargate, which within the episode is called Stargate Defender and is described as being about "saving the humanoids" while avoiding the "Yllabian Space Guppies".

 In 2018, Defender was included in the Chicago New Media 1973-1992 exhibition, that was curated by Jon Cates.

+In 2022, Jarvis and his wife, Sasha Gerritson, gifted DePaul the university's largest ever gift, in support of the institution's College of Computing and Digital Media.
+In recognition of the couple's generosity and dedicated leadership, the college has been renamed the Eugene P. Jarvis College of Computing and Digital Media.